alexmanrique/blog/_posts/2019-08-27-developing-before-and-after-docker.md

 -------------------------
 <a href="https://en.wikipedia.org/wiki/Docker_(software)">Docker</a> automates the deployment of applications within software <a href="https://en.wikipedia.org/wiki/OS-level_virtualisation">containers</a>, providing an additional layer of abstraction and automation of application <a href="https://en.wikipedia.org/wiki/Virtualization">virtualization</a> on multiple operating systems.

 With Docker you are deploying not only an ear, you are deploying a container that has an operating system, the application server configured and the ear with the code that you have written.

-You clone a repository from your code repository and you just need to create the docker image and run `docker compose up` if a `docker-compose.yml` file exists in the repository.
+With Docker you clone a repository from your code repository and you just need to create the docker image and run `docker compose up` if a `docker-compose.yml` file exists in the repository.

 Docker compose